 Accept the challenge to be the healthiest individual you can be.
-As you know that you are in a persistent pattern of growth and maturation, you will be most likely to respond best to whatever your husband does.
+As you know that you are in a persistent pattern of growth, change, and maturation, you will be most likely to respond best to whatever your husband does.

 This edited article came, with permission, from the great book, Distant Partner written by Dr Les Carter, published by Thomas Nelson Publishers.
 We can’t recommend this book highly enough.
 There are so many other things that Dr Carter added to what was stated here, including case examples from people’s lives he’s counseled with that makes the points easier to understand.
 For that reason we recommend that you obtain the book to get a fuller understanding of what Dr Carter is explaining.
 The way we see it is, obtaining this book would be an inexpensive way to start on a road to working through these issues that could greatly improve your relationship.
 It doesn’t substitute counseling but it could shorten the work you’d need to do with a counselor.